 The first being, I have already read a book like this!
 Well, one that was written in the same style – from the dog’s perspective.
 You may have read my review of A Right To Live by Christine Duts.
 It’s much lesser known, no movies about it and not on the best sellers list.

 The second thought was one similar to how I felt about A Right to Live, it seems like it would be suited to a younger audience.
-I say this because briefly for me (and probably other people) you think “ok.
-I don’t need to play pretend about what a dog must be thinking.”
+I say this because briefly for me (and probably other people) you think “Ok.
+Let’s pretend we know what a dog must be thinking.”

-Fortunately, I was able to get past that thought.
+Fortunately for me, I was able to get past that thought (for both books).

 The first chapter was a little slow-moving for me, mostly because it was such a huge reminder of the other story I’d read.
 But after that, as the story progressed, I realized it was actually quite different.